Trayce Thompson Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.55 team ERA that ranks 20th across all league pitching staffs.
+- The Diamondbacks' 4.53 team ERA ranks 20th among all league pitching staffs.

-- Diamondbacks pitchers combine to allow 193 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Diamondbacks rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).

-- Pfaadt makes the start for the Diamondbacks, his 18th of the season.
-He is 2-9 with a 6.08 ERA and 86 strikeouts in 90 1/3 innings pitched.
+- Jarvis makes his first start of the season for the Diamondbacks.

-- In his last time out on Friday, the right-hander tossed 4 1/3 innings against the New York Yankees, allowing five earned runs while surrendering eight hits.
+- The 25-year-old righty has appeared out of the bullpen nine times this season.

-- In 18 games this season, the 24-year-old has a 6.08 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .287 to his opponents.
+- In nine appearances this season, he has compiled a 2.45 ERA and averages 3.9 strikeouts per nine innings while opposing batters are hitting .148 against him.

 © 2023 Data Skrive.
 All rights reserved.